zlzforever/Scheduler.NET/README.md

 # Scheduler.NET

 Scheduler.NET is a distributed scheduler system.
-It support http call back job and long polling job.
+It support http call back job and client managed job.

 ### DESIGN